 When will you read my meter?

-Most residential meters are read every other month.
+Meters are read every month.
 If you need to know the specific read date for your location, please call customer service at (800) 562-5612.

 When is my budget payment recalculated?

 Budget payments are recalculated twice a year in the spring and fall.